carbon-design-system/carbon/src/components/data-table/README.md

 #### Modifiers

+Modifier classes for Data Tables are used with various classes.

 | Selector                     | Description                                                                                                                                                                                                   |
 |------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `bx--responsive-table--tall` | Makes tables taller.
 Specifically, rendered height of a table row will be `44px` (by default, table rows are `32px` without this modifier).
 Apply this class to `div.bx--responsive-tabler-container` element |